SaPhyoThuHtet/myanmar-part-of-speech-tagging-based-on-machine-translation/README.md

-# MyanmarPart-of-Speech Tagging Based on Machine Translation, NLP-Class-Final-Project
+# Myanmar Part-of-Speech Tagging Based on Machine Translation, NLP-Class-Final-Project
 This compares the performances achieved by Phrase-Based Statistical Machine Translation system (PBSMT), Neural Machine Translation based on sequence model of LSTM (Long Short Term Memory), and Attention-Based Neural Machine Translation systems when translating Part-Of-Speech tagging (POS tagging) in Myanmar Language.
 Part-Of-Speech tagging is essential in natural language processing: most NLP tasks such as building lemmatizers, text classification, spelling checkers, and others require POS Tagging as a foundation step.
 The three approaches use parallel data Myanmar-POS tagging corpus with word segmented 10k text.
 Through the research, PBSMT outperforms NMT.
 PBSMT also has a much higher evaluation score in comparison.
 The evaluation process of this research uses metrics RIBES score, BLEU score, and ChrF++.
 The result shows the Statistical approach outperforms Neural Machine Translation based on the data used in this research.